Stage II Prostate Cancer

 Prostate Cancer: cT2a or pT2, N0, M0 Classification

-This stage of prostate cancer is classified as Grade Group 1, with a Gleason score of 6 or lower, and a PSA level between 10 and 20 ng/mL.
+This stage of prostate cancer is Grade Group 1, with a Gleason score of 6 or lower.
+The PSA level ranges between 10 and 20 ng/mL.

-The tumor may be detected during a digital rectal exam or visualized using imaging tools, such as a transrectal ultrasound.
-It is limited to one half or less of one side of the prostate, which is categorized as cT2a.
-Alternatively, if the prostate has been surgically removed, and the tumor was found to be completely contained within the gland, it is classified as pT2.
+Doctors may detect the tumor during a digital rectal exam or see it on imaging like a transrectal ultrasound.
+The tumor stays limited to one half or less of one side of the prostate, classified as cT2a.
+Alternatively, if the prostate is removed surgically, and the tumor remains fully inside, doctors classify it as pT2.

-There is no evidence of cancer spread to nearby lymph nodes (N0) or to other parts of the body (M0), indicating that the disease is still localized and typically associated with a favorable outcome.
+Cancer has not spread to nearby lymph nodes (N0) or other parts of the body (M0).
+This means the disease stays localized and usually has a favorable outcome.

-At this stage, the tumor is detectable during a digital rectal exam or visible on imaging, such as a transrectal ultrasound.
-The cancer has progressed to involve more than half of one side of the prostate (cT2b) or is present in both sides of the prostate (cT2c).
+At this stage, doctors can detect the tumor during a digital rectal exam or see it on imaging, such as a transrectal ultrasound.
+The cancer has progressed to involve more than half of one side of the prostate (cT2b) or has reached both sides of the prostate (cT2c).

-It is still considered Grade Group 1, with a Gleason score of 6 or lower, indicating that it remains a low-grade tumor.
-The PSA level is below 20 ng/mL, which supports its classification as a lower-risk prostate cancer.
+Doctors still classify it as Grade Group 1, with a Gleason score of 6 or lower, indicating it remains a low-grade tumor.
+The PSA level stays below 20 ng/mL, which supports its classification as lower-risk prostate cancer.

-Importantly, the cancer has not spread to nearby lymph nodes (N0) or to any other part of the body (M0), meaning it remains localized within the prostate and generally has a favorable prognosis when appropriately managed.
+Importantly, the cancer has not spread to nearby lymph nodes (N0) or to other parts of the body (M0).
+It remains localized within the prostate and usually has a favorable prognosis when doctors manage it appropriately.

 II B